-God also gets offended when we come for personal (man-centered) entertainment instead of God-centered worship.
+God also gets offended when we come for personal (man-centered) entertainment instead of Godcentered worship.
 While the formalism of fixed liturgy in Anglican, Episcopalian, and Catholic churches may become a substitute for worshiping in spirit and in truth (Jn.
 4: 24), the lust for entertainment and emotional "highs" can be just as formidable a substitute in other denominational circles.
-The music-sometimes evolving into semi-professional choirs and lead singers-becomes the drawing card for thousands of music lovers who come to church for not much more than a weekly concert-free of charge, since most do not contribute significantly.
-The sermon in such churches, usually "short and sweet", rarely does justice to the announced text and serves primarily as the "feel-good-about-myself" pick-me-up that so many Westerners and Africans crave.
-Most people will not tolerate serious exegesis from the pulpit 172-too much to think about.
+The music-in western contexts sometimes evolving into semi-professional choirs and lead singers-becomes the drawing card for thousands of music lovers who come to church for not much more than a weekly concert-free of charge, since most do not contribute significantly.
+The sermon in such churches, usually "short and sweet", rarely does justice to the announced text and serves primarily as the "feel-good-about-myself" pick-me-up that so many Westerners crave.
+Most people will not tolerate serious exegesis from the pulpit 171-too much to think about.
+I have discovered a similar intolerance for thinking in the African church, with the singing service devolving into some kind of emotional high of men and women dancing in the aisles or in front of the church.
+I'm not saying that some of this is genuine worship, but I often wonder whether it is simply a different form of entertainment.

-However, when we examine the Psalms-which were supposed to be sung-they are rich in theological content.
+When we examine the Psalms-which were supposed to be sung-they are rich in theological content.
 The Psalmists' call to the congregation to praise the Lord was always based upon some aspect of God's nature, His works in creation, or the salvation of His people.
 The dumbing-down of theology in most churches-or its virtual elimination-has left church members in starvation mode without them ever knowing what happened.
-Once again, the Godmanipulators are at work; but as always, God will not be manipulated, and He is now judging entire generations for despising His word.
+Once again, the God-manipulators are at work; but as always, God will not be manipulated, and He is now judging entire generations for despising His word.

 Moving back to the text, it was commonly held in ancient cultures that overwork led to many dreams (v.
-3a).
-The analogy suggested is that just as overwork produces too many dreams, the "overwork" of one's mouth reveals the fool underneath.
+3a).174 The analogy suggested is that just as overwork produces too many dreams, the "overwork" of one's mouth reveals the fool underneath.
 Moreover, the multiplication of words in prayer can be as meaningless as many dreams which make no rational sense (v.
 7).
-Again Oohelet reveals his knowledge of the ancient wisdom of Proverbs.
+Again, Qohelet reveals his knowledge of the ancient wisdom of Proverbs.